-Embedding our research themes in the undergraduate curriculum in the School of Psychology, NUI Galway
+Embedding our research themes in the undergraduate curriculum in the School of Psychology, University of Galway

-The School of Psychology at NUI Galway focuses on two themes in psychological research: 'Brain & Behaviour' and 'Health & Wellbeing'.
+The School of Psychology at the University of Galway focuses on two themes in psychological research: 'Brain & Behaviour' and 'Health & Wellbeing'.
 During your degree, you will cover material in your modules that directly relates to these themes.
 Here is how a sample of modules and how they might be primarily categorized with respect to these themes.